2023 Rugby World Cup qualifying

 The qualification process for the 2023 Rugby World Cup in France began during the pool stages of the 2019 tournament in Japan, at which the top three teams from each of the four pools qualified automatically for the 2023 event.
-A further eight teams will qualify through regional, cross-regional play-offs and the repechage process.
+A further eight teams qualified through regional, cross-regional play-offs and the repechage process.

 The qualifying matches began on 5 June 2021, when Burkina Faso defeated Burundi 52–3 in the first round of the African Qualification.
 The qualification process concluded in November 2022 with the Final Qualification Tournament.

 Qualified teams

 Qualification process

 Following confirmation of the twelve automatically qualified teams from the 2019 Rugby World Cup, World Rugby announced the qualification format for the eight remaining places on 8 June 2020.
 Of the eight berths remaining, six are to be decided in regional tournaments, one by a cross-regional playoff and the last one via a final qualification tournament.